samjbaker/Group-Web-Project/report/SprintsAndProjectManagements.md

 - Save profile pictures made by the design department
 - If testing is done, document it well

 This clearly outlines the goals, leaving little ambiguity as to what needs to be achieved.
-The sprint documentation can be found [here](https://github.com/A-Madeline-Bates/Group-Web-Project/tree/main/Progress%20Documentation).
+The sprint documentation can be found [here](https://github.com/A-Madeline-Bates/Group-Web-Project/tree/main/Progress%20Documentation/Sprints).
-The rest of the documentation, including Meeting Agendas and Briefs can be found [here](https://github.com/A-Madeline-Bates/Group-Web-Project/tree/main/Progress%20Documentation/Sprints).
+The rest of the documentation, including Meeting Agendas and Briefs can be found [here](https://github.com/A-Madeline-Bates/Group-Web-Project/tree/main/Progress%20Documentation).

-For meetings, any non-sprint Brief had a meeting brief, namely for the 2 weekly Monday and Friday meetings.
+For meetings, any non-sprint Brief had a meeting brief, namely for the twice weekly Monday and Friday meetings.
 Sprint briefs were deliberately excluded as the goals for the sprint documents were discussed in them.
 As a result, any points of discussion were recorded in the sprint document.
 Thus, creating a separate meeting brief would be pointless and cause documentation clutter.
 In addition to this, simple catchup meetings were not given briefs or agendas, to prevent clutter in documentation and unnecessary documents.
 Records were taken during meetings, to note key points of interest and later document them in the form of a meeting brief.
 This would enable all members to recall what the topics of concern were for the